 Content Ideas for PMU Artists’ Social Media

-If you’re not a social media expert, you may find yourself lacking inspiration in terms of what you should post to your IG.
-Here’s a list of ideas and strategies which have proven to work for PMU experts.
+If you find yourself lacking inspiration in terms of what beauty content for Instagram to create, here’s a list of ideas and strategies that are proven to work for PMU experts:

-The no. 1 most important type of content PMU artists should share.
+The most important type of content PMU artists should share is before & after photos.

-So, you should think about the quality of your before and after photos almost as much as the quality of your work.
-A bad photo that doesn’t do your work justice is a wasted opportunity to market yourself.
+So, you should really put in effort regarding the quality of your before and after photos since a bad photo that doesn’t do your work justice is a wasted opportunity to market yourself.

 Ideally, post every work you do.
 Of course, if you’re satisfied with how it turned out, and if your client is okay with you sharing their face (you should get a signed consent for this).

-Healed results are also very valuable, as clients are always curious to see what PMU looks like weeks or months in.
+Sharing healed results is also very valuable, as clients are always curious to see what PMU looks like weeks or months in.
 Whenever a client comes for a color boost, get pics of what their brows have faded into in the meantime.

 Image source: Instagram @buonabeauty